Research Programme

 Research Publications

-A Focus on the Reminiscence Bump to Personalise Music Playlists for Dementia
+A focus on the Reminiscence Bump to personalise music playlists for dementia

-Pilot study in 2016/17
+Pilot Study in 2016/17

-Feasibility Study in Quantum Care
+2023 Feasibility Study with Quantum Care

-Encouraged by our observations, we partnered with Quantum Care to conduct a feasibility study, which started in early 2020.
-We will work with 80 people living with dementia, to explore the most efficient and cost-effective ways of creating and delivering personalised music for people living with dementia and to assess their responses to the music, including trialling automated video analysis of responses to music.
 We are collaborating with Marcel Gehrung (Cyted, Cambridge computer scientist and entrepreneur) to test the feasibility of using machine learning analysis of changes in facial expression (captured on video) to develop quantitative measures of emotional responses to personalised music.
 This is showing really encouraging results when correlated with data recorded manually through direct observation.
-Our study will also include evaluating the user-friendliness and acceptability of implementing the intervention in care homes, including staff and residents’ willingness to participate and confidence to use it.

-Imaging pilot study with KCL
+Imaging Pilot Study with KCL

 We are partnering with a team at the Maudsley Hospital and King’s College London, to work on brain imaging while listening to personally meaningful and neutral music.
 This exciting project will provide insights into the mechanisms by which music can help people living with dementia.
 We will recruit 15 research participants, to undergo a functional magnetic resonance imaging (fMRI) scan, while they are listening to snippets of 5 of their favourite songs and 5 songs that don’t induce any emotion.